49. God Becomes Man at the Center Point of History

 “If those Christian beliefs [the Incarnation] were objectively true, then the universe is almost literally turned upside down.
 A whole new hierarchy of values and of historical significance springs into being.”4

 Early in his life, Carroll was a self-proclaimed “pagan Deist.”
-Later in the 20th century, he converted to Catholicism and wrote extensively on Catholic history, most notably the six-volume set on the history of Christ’s Church featured below.
+Later in the 20th century, he converted to Catholicism and wrote extensively on Catholic history.
+Most notably the six-volume set on the history of Christ’s Church featured below.
 He was part of a movement that sought to make a sea change in how history was viewed.

 History in the 19th and 20th centuries did not focus on the men and women that made it happen, but rather on this idea of progress as conceived by Hegel.
 Instead of people driving history, people were shaped by technological and economic progress, a dehumanizing and almost fatalistic approach.
 The inordinate focus on technology and economics also has its roots in Bentham’s Utilitarianism.